-Peripheral neuropathy occurs when there is damage to the peripheral nerves, nerves that carry messages to and from the spinal cord and brain from the rest of the body.
+Peripheral neuropathy occurs when there is damage to the peripheral nerves, the nerves that carry messages to and from the spinal cord and brain from the rest of the body.
 When peripheral neuropathy is caused by diabetes mellitus (a common cause), it is called diabetic neuropathy.
 Peripheral neuropathy can also be caused by other metabolic disorders, herpes zoster, HIV, nutritional deficiencies, toxins, cancer (directly or indirectly as a side effect of chemotherapy or radiation), immune disorders, or genetic disorders.
 Whatever the cause, peripheral neuropathy can be a very debilitating condition that can affect every aspect of an individual's life.

 Symptoms and Limitations of Peripheral Neuropathy

 An individual's symptoms depend upon the affected nerves: autonomic, motor, or sensory, and where they are located within the body.
 Symptoms of peripheral neuropathy that involve the motor nerves might include muscle weakness, loss of coordination, or loss of balance.
 If an individual's neuropathy involves sensory nerve damage, he or she might experience symptoms such as numbness, tingling, burning, sensitivity to touch, or pain.

 Neuropathy associated with diabetes mellitus can affect all peripheral nerves.
 Diabetic neuropathy symptoms might include numbness and tingling of extremities, loss of sensation, muscle weakness, burning or electric pain sensations, and a variety of other symptoms that can affect nearly every body system.